 ⚠️ Important: Most applicants are required to appoint a tax representative, especially when applying through a consulate or when belonging to the tax office of foreign residents.

-When it comes to obtaining an AFM, a tax representative comes in handy for correspondence purposes, especially if you're a Digital Nomad Visa or Golden Visa holder.
+When it comes to obtaining an AFM, a tax representative comes in handy for correspondence purposes, especially if you're applying for Greek residency as a Digital Nomad, or as an applicant under the Golden Visa program.
 Appointing a tax representative is useful as the person in charge can receive notifications electronically rather than through mail, about any important legislation changes regarding permit or visa holders in Greece.

-Another reason why you would need a tax representative is to open an account on TaxisNet, an official government website needed for all individuals living and working in Greece.
-With a tax representative, you will obtain your TaxisNet credentials including your own username and password, which you will use to log in and submit a declaration to acknowledge your presence in Greece as an official tax resident.
+Another reason why you need a tax representative is to open an account on TaxisNet, the official online system of the Independent Authority for Public Revenue, which is needed for all individuals living and working in Greece.
+With a tax representative, you can obtain your TaxisNet credentials including your own username and password, which you will use to log in and submit a declaration to acknowledge your presence in Greece as an official tax resident.

-If any issues arise regarding miscommunications or problems at the consulate, which are unforeseeable, having a tax representative is beneficial who can act on your behalf and bring actionable solutions.
+If any issues arise regarding miscommunications or problems at the Greek Consulate, which are unforeseeable, having a tax representative is beneficial who can act on your behalf and bring actionable solutions.

 In summary, here are the reasons why appointing a tax representative is mandatory in most cases for foreign applicants: